tokerson/AAL_Algorytmy_Grafowe/README.md

         $mvn clean install

    to compile whole project and create target directory with compiled classes and benchmarks.jar for benchmarking.
+   If you encounter troubles with maven-surefire-plugin try running

+      $mvn dependency:tree

 2. In order to run application head to AAL/target/classes/ directory.
-You will find there all compiled classes.
+You will find all compiled classes there.
    To build your graph and test it immediately run this command

 		$java program.GraphGenerator <Number_of_Nodes> | java program.Main